covalenthq/covalent-docs/content/en/docs/network/covalent-query-token/covalent-network-staking.md

 ## General Definitions

-Some important parameters to understand in relation to the staking system in the Covalent Network include:
+Some important parameters to understand with regards to Covalent Network staking:

-- **Network** **Operators**: A collection of network participants who perform various roles in the network in extracting, transforming, tracing, indexing, delegating, governing, providing queries all the while making proofs-of-work done for receiving per block-rewards on a public blockchain.
+- **Network** **Operators**: A collection of network participants who perform various roles in the network including extracting, transforming, tracing, indexing, delegating, governing, and answering queries.
+Network Operators submit proofs-of-work done and receive per block-rewards on a public blockchain for honest work.
-- **Commission Fee**: The rate each network operator is charging for delegating with them.
+- **Commission Fee**: The rate each network operator charges for delegating with them
 - **Epoch**: An epoch with regard to the Covalent Network is the period of time a Block Specimen session lasts.
 At the moment, an epoch lasts 24 hours.
 Epochs are considered in determining network reward.
 - **Emission rates**: The amount of CQT that is rewarded per epoch.
-- **MaxCap Multiplier**: Max cap is the ratio of network operator staked tokens to delegator staked tokens.
+- **MaxCap Multiplier**: MaxCap Multiplier is the ratio of network operator staked tokens to delegator staked tokens.
 For example, with a ratio of 1:10, if a Network Operator stakes 1 CQT, they are only eligible to accept 10 delegated CQT.
 - **Operator Max Stake:** This is an upper bound set by the contract owner that limits how much an operator can stake.
 This is in place to prevent a minority of the operators making up a signification percentage of the staked amount.
 - **Deposit reward tokens**: Sourced from the ‘Staking’ allocation of CQTs total supply, these are deposited tokens that are stored in the staking contract and distributed as rewards.
 - **Remove reward tokens**: This involves the contract owner removing tokens that have been deposited for rewards.
 Note, only those that haven't been awarded can be removed.
-- **Cooldown period**: The period between when a Delegator or Validators chooses to unstake  and when they can claim back their principle amount.
+- **Cooldown period**: The period between when a Delegator or Validators chooses to unstake  and when they can claim back their principal amount.
 - **Minimum stake required**: The minimum amount that needs to be staked in order to become a network operator.
 There is no minimum amount for a delegator.
 - **Slashing:** a mechanism to discourage operator misbehaviour, where typically the operator and their delegators get slashed by losing a percentage of their stake.
 Currently, there is no slashing on the Covalent Network.
 Until slashing is live, network operators who produce Block Specimens with invalid proofs won't receive rewards.